whitelunarium/pages_fork/navigation/breakout/levels_points.md

 ### Step 2: Draw and drop the power-up

-* Each power-up is drawn as a glowing circle with “P” inside, and it falls down.
+* Each power-up is drawn and updated per animation frame.

 ```js
 let powerUps = [];